 You can download the Check_MK package at the temporary place.

-Update: After Robert had reported that the new version didn’t work under 1.2.8 and 1.4 versions of Check_MK, I have figured out that the plugin didn’t work (ran into an exception) because of a change between the versions 1.2.6 and 1.2.8 of Check_MK: the global variable nagios_state_names was renamed to core_state_names.
+Update: After Robert had reported that the new version didn’t work under 1.2.8 and 1.4 versions of Check_MK, I have figured out that the plugin didn’t work (ran into an exception) because of a change between the versions 1.2.6 and 1.2.8 of Check_MK: the global variable nagios_state_names was renamed in core_state_names.
 Therefore I’ve created an updated version and am waiting for a confirmation, if this new version is working.

 I have just uploaded a new package onto Check_MK Exchange.
 The package contains 2 checks for DELL N1500, N2000 and N3000 series switches.
 They check CPU utilization and RAM usage using SNMP requests.
 The checks have been created under 1.2.6 version of Check_MK and support this version.